Liebfraumilch: In popular culture

+In The Unpleasantness at the Bellona Club, in the chapter "The Curse if Scotland", Lord Peter has a bottle of Liebfraumilch with his lunch.

 In the book Desert Solitaire, by Edward Abbey, the author stops at a liquor store to purchase a bottle of liebfraumilch on his way to Mount Tukuhnikivatz.

 In the episode of Only Fools and Horses, "Dates", Del Boy mentions to the matchmaker that he would like a "refined" woman that can tell the difference between "Liebfraumilch and a can of Tizer".

+"...Soon she did return, in her hand was a bottle of liebfraumilch..." in the 1970 live in Bremen video version of "Spill the Wine" by Eric Burdon and War (Note that various words throughout the live video version of the song differ from the original recorded version).

+In the book Confessions of Felix Krull by Thomas Mann, the priest of the main character which described as a man who loves life, drinks Liebfraumilch with a portion of Fines Herbs omelet for breakfast.

+Roy Orbison had a "one bottle Black-Label Liebfrauenmilch" on his tour rider in the 1980s.